 • CNES (France) and NASA (USA) for their roles in the TOPEX/Poseidon and Jason-1 missions and for making the data freely available.

-• CNES, NASA, NOAA (USA) and EUMETSAT (Europe) for their roles in the Jason-2/OSTM mission and for making the data freely available.
+• CNES, NASA, NOAA (USA) and EUMETSAT (Europe) for their roles in the Jason-2 and Jason-3 missions and for making the data freely available.

 • The many people who have worked to make these missions the successes they have been.